Web developer and Studio Lead at Deloitte Digital in Düsseldorf, Germany.

 I'm trying to avoid following accounts on Twitter with thousands of followers in preference to people I know and have less followers.
 The tweets of very popular accounts will pass through your timeline eventually anyway through your network.
 This way the algorithm makes some space for the lesser known people who also have interesting things to say.

 Testing a new browser gave me the incentive and opportunity to clean up my pile of "bookmarks".
-Wondering how most people use and organise their browser #bookmarks?
+Wondering how most people use and organise their browser ?
 Do you keep everything in separate folders?
 Never gotten around in using one of those "pinning" services, even-though I've been "bookmarking" interesting things using my "Known CMS" site, but I don't organise those properly using tags.

 I spent a large part of 2019 working with the distributed and decentralized web, especially IPFS, also known as the “Inter-Planetary File System”.
 I’ve written a few articles on the topic, on how you can host a web app on IPFS, one of which even ended up on the front page of HackerNews. decentralization, syndicated